cvat-ai/cvat/README.md

 After you click the link above:

-- Click on "GO TO WORKSPACE" and the CVAT environment will load up
-- The environment is backed by a K80 GPU
+-Click on "GO TO WORKSPACE" and the CVAT environment will load up -The environment is backed by a K80 GPU

 If you have any questions, please contact Onepanel directly at support@onepanel.io.
 If you are in the Onepanel application, you can also use the chat icon in the bottom right corner.